Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/wikimedia-brief/handout.md

 In the facial system, the official model replaces direct writer selection of a final ISWA symbol with a sequence that the font merges into a rendered face.

-This shifts part of symbol formation into font behavior rather than stable symbol identity.
+This shifts part of symbol formation into font behavior rather than into a stable, shared symbol identity.

 This affects not only rendering, but also how data is stored, compared, and reused across systems.